Butterbananenbrot/FlightViewer/readme.txt

+This is a simple web application to visualize DJI flight logs in CSV format.
+The app is built using Spring Boot and Thymeleaf.

 Find your .txt flight log file on your phone under /FlightRecord and convert it to CSV.

 Use one of the  converters available online for this: